AdBahamonde/AdBahamonde.github.io/_publications/2009-10-01-paper-title-number-1.md

 citation: 'Bahamonde, A. D., Cornejo, P., & Sepulveda, H. H. Laminar to Turbulent Transition in Terms of Information Theory.'
 ---
 This paper is about the number 1.
 The number 2 is left for future work.

-Recommended citation: Adolfo D. Bahamonde, Pablo Cornejo, Hector H. Sepulveda, Laminar to turbulent transition in terms of information theory, Physica A: Statistical Mechanics and its Applications, 2023, 129190, ISSN 0378-4371